freevariable/Sydneus-Serverless-Astrophysics/README.md

 # Universe
 *Universe* makes tens to hundreds billion of procedurally generated suns, planets and moons in a virtually unlimited number of persistent galaxies.

-- Celestial bodies are generated according to latest astronomical discoveries
+- Celestial bodies are generated as much as possible according to latest astronomical discoveries.
+The main gap lies in the lack of n-ary systems.
-- Covers physical characteristics, orbital parameters and spin parameters
+- Provides physical characteristics, orbital parameters and rotation (spin) parameters
-- The *state vector* of each planet and moon is dynamic, meaning that it changes in real time
+- Calculates the **real-time state vector** of each planet and each moon
-- Galaxies are generated in 2D (meaning that celestial bodies have no inclination)
+- Galaxies are generated in 2D (meaning that a celestial body's state vector has no *inclination*, and that its rotation and revolution axis are always vertical to the galactic plane)

 This code provides a front-end REST API to the back-end serverless generator, locared in *Azure function* and *Amazon lambda*.
 The code also manages caching, billing and throttling.